prashanth4614/Snowflake-Cortex-Usecase/docs/IMPLEMENTATION_NOTES.md

 3. **No Debugging Visibility**: Users and developers had no way to see which tools were being invoked, making it difficult to diagnose orchestration failures.

+4. **Tool Name Extraction Issues**: The SSE response parsing was not correctly extracting tool names from the response structure, leading to "Unknown" tool names being reported.

+5. **LLM Not Calling Both Tools**: The biggest issue - Claude is not calling the Sales Analyst tool even when explicitly instructed to do so for data questions.
+This is a prompt engineering challenge specific to multi-tool orchestration.

 ## Solutions Implemented

 ### 1. Enhanced Response Instruction (Lines 56-85)